droonga/droonga.org/reference/catalog/version2/index.md

 ##### `normalizer` {#parameter-normalizer}

 Abstract
 : Specifies the type of normalizer which normalizes and restricts the key values.
-Only available when the `keyType` is "ShortText".
+Only available when the `keyType` is `"ShortText"`.

 Value
 : Any of the following normalizer names.

-* "NormalizerAuto"
+* `"NormalizerAuto"`
-* "NormalizerNFKC51"
+* `"NormalizerNFKC51"`

 Default value
 : None.